TheLastCylon/ecosystem/documentation/examples/dice_roller/server.md

 #### [handlers/roll_times.py](../../../examples/dice_roller/handlers/roll_times.py)

-Before you look at the code below, I'd like to welcome you to the world of: QUEUED endpoints.
+Before you look at the code below, I'd like to welcome you to the world of: BUFFERED endpoints.

 "What the heck is that?!", you ask.